ellysh/video-game-bots/InGameBots/protection.md

 TODO: Write about disadvantages of all WinAPI functions.
 It is easy to detect them via the executable's import tables.

-Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is easy to find these calls.
+Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is ease of detection these calls in application's code.
+When you find these calls, this is quite simple to manipulate with `if` condition that checks the debugger presence.

+There are several anti-debugging approaches that are based on CPU registers manipulations.
+You are able to manipulate with the registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
+Usage of inline assembler makes it more difficult to detect checking points for debugger presence.
+Also this detection becomes more difficult if you do not move this assembler code to separate function.
+Yes, this way violates [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle of software development.
+But development of protection systems is a way to confusing somebody.
+This is in opposite to the way of usual software development to make things clear.

+Let us investigate the internals of the `IsDebuggerPresent` WinAPI function.

+>>> CONTINUE

 TODO: Describe a way to improve WinAPI approach.
 Use a direct PEB analysis instead.
 Primary advantage of this approach is more difficult search of protection code and `if` conditions in application's source code.